Get Better Quotes 35+

 Lower Monthly Payments

 We've negotiated special deals with many of our insurance partners.
 We offer more flexible payment options, like 12 equal installments plans and monthly reporting programs, to help improve cash flow for our business owners.

 Work Comp is all we do at Workers' Compensation Shop.com.
 We've been helping DC employer's purchase affordable coverage since 2005 and we've made the process fast and simple.
 Get up to 12 DC worker comp quotes when you shop comp with our agency.

 DC Workers' Comp Specialists

-Rates on Workers' Compensation Insurance are 30 percent cheaper in the District of Columbia compared to the national average.
-Still many employers do not get the full value out of their policy.
-At Workers' Compensation Shop.com we have flexible payment options and industry specific programs to help you get even more benefits out of your workers' comp policy.
+Rates on Workers' Compensation Insurance are 25 percent lower in the District of Columbia compared to the national average.
+However, many employers do not get the best price on their work comp policies.
+At Workers' Compensation Shop.com we have flexible payment options and industry specific programs to help you get even more benefits out of your workers' comp coverage.